snowplow-archive/snowplow.github.com/documentation/concepts/07-sending-data.md

 subgroup: concepts
 breadcrumb: sending data into snowplow
 title: Sending data into Snowplow
-description: Find out how to send data into Snowplow
+description: Understanding how to send data into Snowplow.
 permalink: /documentation/concepts/sending-data-into-snowplow/
 redirect_from:
   - /analytics/concepts/sending-data-into-snowplow/